jguegant/tech.blog/content/C++/sfinae-introduction.md

     decltype(b.serialize()) test = "test"; // Evaluate b.serialize(), which is typed as std::string.
     // Equivalent to std::string test = "test";

-[declvar](http://en.cppreference.com/w/cpp/utility/declval) is an utility that gives you a "fake reference" to an object of a type that couldn't be easily construct. **declvar** is really handy for our **SFINAE** constructions. **cppreference** example is really straightforward, so here is a copy:
+[declval](http://en.cppreference.com/w/cpp/utility/declval) is an utility that gives you a "fake reference" to an object of a type that couldn't be easily construct. **declval** is really handy for our **SFINAE** constructions. **cppreference** example is really straightforward, so here is a copy:

 	:::c++
 	struct Default {